xgfone/appconfig/README.md

 #### Request
 `DELETE /callback/{dc}/{env}/{app}/{key}[?id={id}]`

+`id` is the identifier of the callback.
 If giving the query argument `id`, only delete the callback specified by the id.
 Or delete all the callbacks.

 #### Response
 None.